GeorgeEnglezos/Scrcpy-GUI/README.md

     Easily generate scrcpy command-line arguments

-    Choose a package from the installed application in your Android device
+    Choose a package to launch in a virtual display from the installed applications in your Android device

     Launch apps directly in Virtual Displays